Matduro/portfolio-site/README.md

 *CSS Native variables can be changed within a media query*

 *Generally you could make your reponsive design based on 300px+, 600px+, and 900px+ instead of focusing on specific devices.
 That may change if you have a specific target audience.*

+*Using absolute positioning is far more rigid and makes it difficult to write layouts that respond well to changing content.*